Viktor Tsyhankov

-Viktor Vitaliyovych Tsyhankov (Ві́ктор Віта́лійович Циганко́в; born 15 November 1997) is a professional footballer who plays as a midfielder for La Liga club Girona.
+Viktor Vitaliiovych Tsyhankov (Ві́ктор Віта́лійович Циганко́в; born 15 November 1997) is a Ukrainian professional footballer who plays as an attacking midfielder or winger for La Liga club Girona.
 Born in Israel, he represents the Ukraine national team.

 Club career

 Dynamo Kyiv

-Born in Nahariya, Israel, where his father Vitaliy Tsyhankov played as a footballer, Tsyhankov moved to Ukraine when he was very young.
-Tsyhankov is a product of the Nyva Vinnytsia and Dynamo Kyiv academy systems.
+Born in Nahariya, Israel, where his father Vitalii Tsygankov played as a footballer, Tsygankov moved to Ukraine when he was very young.
+Tsygankov is a product of the Nyva Vinnytsia and Dynamo Kyiv academy systems.
 His first coach was Mykola Zahoruyko.

 He made his debut in the Ukrainian Premier League for Dynamo on 14 August 2016 against FC Stal Kamianske.
 During the 2018–19 season Tsyhankov was recognized as a player of the month in the Ukrainian Premier League on three occasions—March 2018, December 2018, and April 2019.

 Girona

-On 17 January 2023, Tsyhankov joined La Liga side Girona, signing a contract until June 2027 with the Spanish club.
+On 17 January 2023, Tsygankov joined La Liga side Girona, signing a contract until June 2027 with the Spanish club.
 The transfer reportedly commanded a €5 million fee, with a 50% sell-on clause in favour of Dynamo Kyiv.

 International career

 Tsyhankov got his first call-up to the senior Ukraine side for 2018 FIFA World Cup qualifiers against Turkey and Kosovo in October 2016 but did not appear in either match.
 He made his senior debut in Ukraine's World Cup qualifying match against Finland the following November, coming on in the 83rd minute.

+In June 2021, he is on the list of 26 players summoned by Andriy Shevchenko to compete for the UEFA Euro 2020.

+In May 2024, he was on the list of 26 players summoned by Serhiy Rebrov for the UEFA Euro 2024.

+Personal life

+He is married to Romana Prokopovych.
+He has a son.